The competition for a place on the first page of Google is intense but with the right SEO effort and work it’s doable. Here’s how.

 Threshold pages are those that are ranked just below page one (traditionally the positions of 11 to 20).
-They will likely generate little to any traffic, however, with some adjustment, they can climb into the "money" positions of the first page.
-They should be on your list of priorities since making these pages appear on first page is typically much easier than ranking content that is new.
+They will likely generate little to any traffic, however, with some adjustment, they can climb into the “money” positions of the first page.
+They should be on your list of priorities since making these pages appear on the first page is typically much easier than ranking content that is new.

-Begin by using the rank tracking software of your choice to separate your pages that have keywords that rank in the positions of 11 to 20.
+Begin by using the rank tracking software of your choice to separate your pages that have keywords that rank in positions of 11 to 20.

 Check out all your organic keywords on Google Analytics and look at their performance metrics.
 Sort the results by volume of searches to bring the best result pages to the top.
 Apply the other suggestions from this post to these pages, and get them on to the first page!